oneapi-src/oneAPI-samples/Libraries/oneDNN/dpcpp_interoperability/README.md

 ## Running the Sample

 ### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### Application Parameters

-You can specify target device for this sample using command line arguments:
+You can specify the target device for this sample using command-line arguments:
-* `cpu` (default) directs the application to run on system's CPU
+* `cpu` (default) directs the application to run on the system's CPU
 * `gpu` directs the sample to run on Intel GPU

 > Note: When executed with `gpu` parameter the
 > sample will return an error if there are no Intel GPUs are found in the system.

-You can get additional information during execution of this sample by setting environment variable `DNNL_VERBOSE=1`.
+You can get additional information during the execution of this sample by setting environment variable `DNNL_VERBOSE=1`.

 #### On a Linux System